brunorubin/sample-api-ecs-fargate/README.md

 ![Diagram](./docs/diagram.png)

-Inbound traffic is routed through an ALB exposed to the internet.
+- Inbound traffic is routed through an ALB exposed to the internet.
-Using the ALB's the requests are forwarded to the ECS service and tasks (containers).
+- Using the ALB's, the requests are forwarded to the ECS service and tasks (containers).
-Since ECS Fargate tasks are launched in a private subnet, there's a pair of NAT Gateways to route outbound traffic out to the internet.
+- Since ECS Fargate tasks are launched in a private subnet, there's a pair of NAT Gateways to route outbound traffic out to the internet (used by ECS to pull the image from DockerHub).

 ## Component details